 Unless it is waived by the court, the child will have to live in the home for at least six months before the adoption can become final.
 Children age 12 and older have the right to approve their adoption.
 If there are issues with the adoption, you have six months to challenge the denial.

 Closed adoptions.
 There is no contact between the adoptive and birth parents.
 The files usually remain sealed.

 Open adoptions.
 The adoptive parents meet and often stay in touch with the birth parents.

 There are benefits to both.
 I can help you work through and decide which is best for you and your new child.

 Freedom To Serve Children Act

 In 2017, Texas passed the Freedom To Service Children act that allows faith-based agencies to deny adoptions based on religious grounds.
 It also protects these agencies from lawsuits.
 This act is very controversial, as some people view it as a way to discriminate against LGBTQ individuals, religious minorities and others.
 If you think an agency might use the act against you, contact me.
 I will meet with you personally and together we can look at the challenges.
 I will counsel you and we will investigate your legal options.

 Assistance For All Adoption Issues

 Legally, you do not need an attorney.
 However, there are challenging details and issues that you do not want to tackle alone.
-If you have adoption issues in Texas, call my Dallas office at 214-974-5475 or email us.
+If you have adoption issues in Texas, including adopting a step-child and undergoing a private adoption, call my Dallas office at 214-974-5475 or email us.